-Civility Shines: "It's Easier to Get Along!" was written for students, not as part of a curriculum, but as a handout to supplement the students' education
+Civility: "It's Easier to Get Along!" was written for students, not as part of a curriculum, but as an adjunct thereto, distributed to students to supplement their formal education.

-We hope that the book is read by junior high school students and its messages absorbed.
+We hope that the book is read with its messages absorbed by Junior High School students.
 In a best case scenario, with the School's encouragement, the book goes home, providing numerous topics for family discussion and as an addition to the family library.

 We strongly advocate that a poster, shown elsewhere on the website, be placed in as many libraries, school offices and other selected venues across the United States and beyond.
 Check out the Library Poster and be in touch if there is a library in your community.

 We are raising funds at

 We are also looking for volunteers.
-Funds will be used to purchase additional books for distribution to schools, Clergy, and other selected recipients.
-These books will be purchased from the Publisher at cost (I will receive no royalties).
+Funds will be used to purchase additional books for distribution to schools, Clergy and other selected recipients.
+These books will be purchased from the Publisher at cost (Peerless will receive no royalties).

-Presently our subscribers are in Greater Cincinnati, Ohio.
-Generally, our subscribers are people who embrace civility and random kindness as away of life.
+Presently our subscribers are mostly in and around Greater Cincinnati, Ohio.
+Generally, our subscribers are people who embrace civility and random kindness as a way of life.
 If our work and the activities we suggest are of interest, we'll increase our ranks.

 Ultimately, we will get subscribers by word of mouth as the word gets out that there is an organization that promotes civility and civil behavior.

 As you are reading this, we'll assume your interest and suggest a contribution.
 Your gift will allow us to expand our reach substantially.
-Increased subscribership will allow us to continue to produce educational materials for schools and congregations.
-Those subscribers contributing $250.00 or more will receive a 10% discount inOur Store, for life!
+Increased subscribership will allow us to continue to produce educational materials for students, through schools and congregations.

 Quite regularly, I hear the phrase ‘slow computer’.
 I'm perplexed as it takes maybe 20 seconds or even 60 seconds for an Internet page to come up on the screen.
 The search engine has gone through thousands (millions?) of mini-communications in order to bring the user a wide variety of subjects from which to choose.